vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 SPINE-LEAF Kiến trúc (DATA CENTER)

 - CISCO ACI Kiến trúc (Application Centric Hạ tầng) uses this Kiến trúc
-- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and Mạng DEVICES
+- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and Network DEVICES
 - Traditional DATA CENTER designs used a THREE-TIER Kiến trúc (Access-DISTRIBUTION-CORE) like we just covered
 - This worked well when most TRAFFIC in the DATA CENTER was NORTH-SOUTH